-81.0% of external constituents surveyed in the Fall 2019 were aware of ethics education at SPC.
+In Fall 2020 few external constituency surveys were turned in.
+We need to make sure more people fill out the survey.
 The community-wide awareness strategy has been successful, and we project incremental increases each year of the QEP as we focus on Ethical Decision-Making at St. Philip's College.
 Our shared value of Community Engaged guides this aspect of QEP implementation.